 The Hungry Jack Giveaway is still on, so be sure to leave a comment on the giveaway page for a chance to win the prize pack.
 It includes several goodies from Hungry Jack, plus a $75 gift certificate from Williams Sonoma!
-In the meantime, here’s a cookie recipe made with potato flakes.
+In the meantime, here are some Potato Flake Cookies.

 It’s a light, crispy coconut cookie with extra flavor from toasted pecans, and both almond and vanilla extract.
 As written, the recipe makes a ton of cookies.
 You may want to halve or quarter it just to make sure you like it.
 I added notes on how much egg to use, if you do wish to scale it down.